Skip to content

 });

 // 3.
-Add team members
+Add team members by email

-await client.schedule.addMember(schedule.id, { userId: "usr_alice" });
+await client.schedule.addMember(schedule.id, { email: "alice@example.com" });

-await client.schedule.addMember(schedule.id, { userId: "usr_bob" });
+await client.schedule.addMember(schedule.id, { email: "bob@example.com" });

 // 5.
 Create AI integration